Beechgrove (TV series): Programme side-shoots

+Hit Squad

+In 1992, The Hit Squad with Jim McKirdy and Walter Gilmour was launched.
+They travelled around Scotland every week giving individual gardens a makeover a few years before England's Ground Force stole the idea.
+They remained on the show until 1999 after doing over 200 gardens.

 Beechgrove Repotted

 Beechgrove Repotted is one of Beechgrove's side-shoots.
 Repotted is a 2019 series of reversions that have been moulded to form a series of programmes which all explore a specific gardening theme.
 Themes include: